litebito/netbox-ipam-scanner/README.md

 -	this will make it run every 15 minutes (adapt to your needs)

 ### The OUI database.
 You can download the required database for free.
-In the directory where you wget -v -d https://maclookup.app/downloads/json-database/get-db -O mac_oui_db.json
+In the directory where you want to store the db: wget -v -d https://maclookup.app/downloads/json-database/get-db -O mac_oui_db.json

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzkxMjgwNzQ4LDk1NTcwNzU2OCwxMjg4NT
+eyJoaXN0b3J5IjpbMjQyNDY3MDEzLDk1NTcwNzU2OCwxMjg4NT
 Y0NDY5LDU5MTk1ODgwNywtNzI5NDIxNDA5XX0=
 -->